aaronscode/aaronscode.github.io/_drafts/2017-06-11-meZip-A-simple-LZ78-text-compressor.md

 	01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010 01000001 01000010

 Unfortunately, each character is taking up eight whole bits, which is an enormous waste of space!
-We'd be much better off if we just assigned a 0 to 'A' and a 1 to 'B':
+We'd be much better off if we just assigned a 0 to 'A' and a 1 to 'B,' yielding:

 	010101010101010101010101010101

-Just like that we reudced the number of bits we were using by 8x.
+And just like that we reudced the number of bits we were using by 8x.
 This is actually the result we would get if we applied the [Huffman Coding algorithm](https://en.wikipedia.org/wiki/Huffman_coding) to our example sequence.
 But we can do even better!
-Really, our example is just the phrase 'AB' repeated fifteen times, and this is one way to encode just that:
+Really, our example is just the phrase 'AB' repeated fifteen times, and this is one way we could encode that:

 	011111

-The first bit is 0, for 'A,' the second is 1 for 'B,' and the next four bits encode the number '15' for repeat it 15 times.
-Obviously, this encoding is highly depending on the exact example we're looking at, and to recover the original message you need to undersand how to decode the binary sequence above.
+The first bit is 0, for 'A,' the second is 1 for 'B,' and the next four bits encode the number '15' for "repeat the previous sequence 15 times".
+Obviously, this encoding is highly dependent on the exact example we're looking at, and to recover the original message you need to undersand how to decode the binary sequence above.
 It is, however, general enough to encode the sequence:

 	BABABABABABABABABABABABABABABABA